VladChat/luggage-scale/blog_src/content/posts/2025/10/government-shutdown-stretches-into-second-day-with-no-signs-of-a-deal-battery-le.md

 8. Note it down
    - Write the final weight on your packing list.
 If you’re juggling multiple bags, label them by weight for quick reference at check-in.

 Need a dependable, travel-ready option?
-See our featured pick: <a href="https://luggage-scale.com/battery-less-luggage-scale">Battery‑Less Luggage Scale</a>.
+See our featured pick: Battery‑Less Luggage Scale.

 ## Minimizing Airport Friction During a Shutdown: A Practical Checklist